pmcclay/hc05_baudat/README.md

 An OTA config tool for [HC-05](https://electropeak.com/learn/tutorial-getting-started-with-hc05-bluetooth-module-arduino/) or similar Bluetooth SPP modules

-Use *hc05_baudat* to set serial BAUD & issue AT commands -- with a hat tip to Émile Baudot
+Use _hc05_baudat_ to set serial BAUD & issue AT commands -- with a hat tip to Émile Baudot

   * UI over Bluetooth connection
-  * immediately indicate serial/UART baud/bit-rate/bps
+  * immediately indicate serial baud/bps
-  * autodetect current serial bit rate
+  * autodetect baud/bps
   * prompts for commonly configured parameters
     **or**
     arbitrary AT commands